noomorph/detox/.github/issue_template.md

 **Actual behavior:**

-**Playground Link:** <!-- A link to a TypeScript Playground "Share" link which demonstrates this behavior -->
+**Playground Link:** <!-- A link to a detox Playground "Share" link which demonstrates this behavior -->

 **Related Issues:**